cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 - `memory_mb` - Set the memory limit for each container in the runtime configuration.
 The default value is 1024.
 The value is an integer that specifies the amount of memory in MB.
 - `resource_group_id` - Assign the specified resource group to the runtime configuration.
 The resource group limits the total CPU and memory resource usage for all containers that share this runtime configuration.
 You must specify the `groupid` of the resource group.
 <!-- For information about managing PL/Container resources, see [About PL/Container Resource Management](#topic_resmgmt). -->
-- `roles` - Specify the Greenplum Database roles that are allowed to run a container for the runtime configuration.
+- `roles` - Specify the Cloudberry Database roles that are allowed to run a container for the runtime configuration.
 You can specify a single role name or comma separated lists of role names.
 The default is no restriction.
 - `use_container_logging` - Enable or deactivate Docker logging for the container.
 The value is either `yes` (activate logging) or `no` (deactivate logging, the default).

-The Greenplum Database server configuration parameter `log_min_messages` controls the log level.
+The Cloudberry Database server configuration parameter `log_min_messages` controls the log level.
 The default log level is `warning`.

 **`{**-v** | **--volume**} shared-volume`**
 Optional.
 Specify a Docker volume to bind mount.
 You can specify this option multiple times to define multiple volumes.

 The format for a shared volume: `host-dir:container-dir:[rw|ro]`.
 The information is stored as attributes in the `shared_directory` element of the `runtime` element in the PL/Container configuration file.

 - host-dir - absolute path to a directory on the host system.
-The Greenplum Database administrator user (gpadmin) must have appropriate access to the directory.
+The Cloudberry Database administrator user (gpadmin) must have appropriate access to the directory.
 - container-dir - absolute path to a directory in the Docker container.
 - `[rw|ro]` - read-write or read-only access to the host directory from the container.

 When adding configuration information for a new runtime, the utility adds this read-only shared volume information.

-`<greenplum-home>/bin/plcontainer_clients:/clientdir:ro`
+`<cloudberry-home>/bin/plcontainer_clients:/clientdir:ro`

 If needed, you can specify other shared directories.
 The utility returns an error if the specified container-dir is the same as the one that is added by the utility, or if you specify multiple shared volumes with the same container-dir.